apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 }
 ```

-### Assembling the page
+### Assembling the title page
-The `\maketitlepage` command assembles all the different elements of the title.
+The `\maketitlepage` command assembles the different elements of the title page.
 {% highlight tex %}
 {% raw %}
 \newcommand{\maketitlepage}{%